com-pas/compas-core/README.md

 # Core components

+CoMPAS Core contains re-usable code for the other CoMPAS Repositories, like a Java model of the SCL XSDs.
+Also, it contains a custom extension for the SCL Schema specific for CoMPAS.

 Interested in contributing?
-Please read carefully the [CONTRIBUTING guidelines](https://github.com/com-pas/contributing/blob/master/CONTRIBUTING.md).
+Please read carefully the [CONTRIBUTING guidelines](https://com-pas.github.io/contributing/).